kylepolich/ccm-client/docs/index.rst

 Using Protobuf Objects
 ^^^^^^^^^^^^^^^^^^^^^^

 CCM leverages `Protocol Buffers <https://developers.google.com/protocol-buffers>` (aka ``protobuf``) to define a polyglot schema of the objects sent to and returned from CCM.
+Several of the functions provided by the library return Protobuf objects.

-TODO: explain and reference the schedule.proto as a hyperlink
+To answer schema related questions about the objects returned, we recommend you refer directly to the ``schedule.proto`` object definition file.